spacemeat/humon/README.md

 If you're never searching by comments, or are ignoring them altogether, then none of these rules really matter to you.
 But for such a mission, the associations can be handy.
 IDEs and document generators could machine on comments for smart document summaries, for example.

-> Usually you would prefer annotations for searchable metadata, as comments are kind of "more optional" and likely more ephemeral--nobody expects comments to be required in any file, especially for machining purposes, and it may not occur to someone to maintain them for functional reasons.
+> Usually you would prefer metatags for searchable metadata, as comments are kind of "more optional" and likely more ephemeral--nobody expects comments to be required in any file, especially for machining purposes, and it may not occur to someone to maintain them for functional reasons.
 But I'm not here to tell you what to do.

-**Annotations have context.**
+**Metatags have context.**
-Like comments, annotations are associated with nodes or the trove.
-You can access annotations by key from a node, or search all annotations by key or value (or both) and get their associated nodes.
+Like comments, metatags are associated with nodes or the trove.
+You can access metatags by key from a node, or search all metatags by key or value (or both) and get their associated nodes.

-Annotations are always *associated backward*.
-They modify the node owning the nearest non-comment token that appeared before the annotation, regardless of same-lineness.
+Metatags are always *associated backward*.
+They modify the node owning the nearest non-comment token that appeared before the metatag, regardless of same-lineness.
 Any amount of whitespace or comments in between is ignored, as usual.
 If the previous token was a collection-starter or collection-ender (`[`, `{`, `]` or `}`), it modifies that list or dict node.
-In the following, `remoteStorage:true` annotates the player dict, not the userId value, because it follows the player dict's `{` opener:
+In the following, `remoteStorage:true` tags the player dict, not the userId value, because it follows the player dict's `{` opener:

     {
         player: {